narayangkhosla/GDPR-Project/README.md

 The script uses intelligent logic to ensure only meaningful files are written:

 - ✅ **If all specified fields match:**
   All matching fields are obfuscated, and a success message is shown, for example:

         Obfuscated file written to ./results/obfuscated_sample_20250502_155814.csv

 - ⚠️ **If some fields match, and some don’t:**
   Only the valid fields are obfuscated, and a warning is printed listing the non-matching fields.
 For example, if I had passed name1 (instead of name), email_address, it will obfuscate email_address, and leave rest as is.

         ⚠️Some PII fields were not found in JSON: name1

         Obfuscated file written to ./results/obfuscated_sample_20250502_161335.csv

 - ❌ **If none of the fields match:**
   The obfuscator skips writing the output file, and prints a clear error message in the terminal, for example:

           ⚠️ None of the specified PII fields were found in the CSV file.

           ❌ Error: No matching PII fields found — obfuscation skipped.

-### <u>If you are on a MAC machine, perform the following steps:</u>
-#### Step 1. 📦 Create and activate your virtual environment:
-    python -m venv .venv
-    source .venv/bin/activate

-#### Step 2. 📦 Run the following script:
-    bash ./bootstrap_project.sh

-This purpose of this file is to:
-- Install all dependencies
-- Make helper scripts (i.e., create_test_data.sh, run_test_data.sh, check_pep8.sh, run-pytest-mac.sh) executable
-- Verify that LocalStack is running

   By default, All obfuscated files are saved in a dedicated `results/` folder:

 - `results/obfuscated_sample_YYYYMMDD_HHMMSS.csv`
 - `results/obfuscated_sample_YYYYMMDD_HHMMSS.json`